Liech/Yathsou/README.md

 # Yathsou
 RTS Engine fragments

-* Mostly Multidimensional.
-2D and 3D RTS should be possible (as soon as this is finished)
 * First "Goal" or "Milestone very far away" is to recreate supreme commander forged alliance forever with modern pathfinding
 * Milestones reached:
   * Unecessary versatile basic classes are offered (NDArray, NMTree, NDSpatialHash, ...)